Ridoineel/Polyno--Polynomial-object/README.md

 # POLYNOMIALS
 Polynomial object (class)

-  The main object that manages the polynomials is in the polynomal module (polynomial.py)
+  The main object that manages the polynomials is in the polynomails module (polynomials.py)

   EXEMPLE: